 A St. Louis native, Dr. Binek graduated with a degree in biochemistry from the University of Missouri – Columbia.
 He earned his medical degree from Saint Louis University.

-Dr. Julienne Lippe is in her second year as part of the St. Louis Cardinals medical staff as a Team Orthopedist.
+Dr. Julienne Lippe is in her third year as part of the St. Louis Cardinals medical staff as a Team Orthopedist.

 Dr. Lippe has a wealth of experience providing care for professional and collegiate athletes, including the UConn Huskies and WNBA Connecticut Sun, as well as providing coverage during the USGA National Championships, Division I NCAA Missouri Valley Conference games and NCAA regional tournaments.
-Additionally, she has been part of the medical team for the St. Louis Ambush and River City Raiders.
+Additionally, she has been part of the medical team for the Saint Louis F.C. and St. Louis Ambush.

-Dr. Brian Mahaffey has been a member of the St. Louis Cardinals medical staff as a Team Physician for six years.
-This year, he added a new title to his role with the Cardinals: Coordinator of Major League Medical Services.
-He previously served as Team Physician with the Springfield Cardinals (double AA affiliate) in Springfield for 11 years.
+Dr. Brian Mahaffey has been a member of the St. Louis Cardinals medical staff as a Team Physician for seven years.
+He serves the Cardinals organization as Coordinator of Major League Medical Services.
+Prior to coming to St. Louis, he served as Team Physician with the Springfield Cardinals (double AA affiliate) in Springfield for 11 years.